Financial Storage Rights in Electric Power Networks: Conclusion and Future Work

 In this paper, we have proposed a general regulatory and market framework to enable the \emph{open access} integration of storage, in which storage is treated as a communal asset accessible by all market participants.
 Such an approach represents a substantial departure from the more standard storage integration paradigm in which a storage owner-operator pursues her individual profit maximizing interests within the confines of her local spot market.
 Central to our proposal is the concept of \emph{financial storage rights} (FSRs), which are defined as a sequence of nodal power injections and withdrawals that yield the holder a payment according to the corresponding sequence of nodal prices.
 Qualitatively, FSRs represent financial property rights to the capacity of centrally operated storage facilities.
 This is in sharp contrast to the physical rights proposed in \cite{Heetal11}.
 An essential advantage of FSRs and the modus operandi they entail is that their allocation does not interfere with the socially optimal operation of storage or the independence of the ISO, regardless of the ownership structure of the storage facilities.
 Most importantly, FSRs enable the synthesis of fully hedged, fixed-price bilateral contracts for energy, when the seller and buyer exhibit differing intertemporal supply and demand characteristics, respectively.

 More broadly, we envision storage owners trading such FSRs with other market participants through (short and long term) forward auctions and secondary markets centrally coordinated by the ISO; not unlike markets for FTRs today.
 And, by selling financial rights to their energy storage capacity in various forward auctions (\eg yearly, quarterly, etc.), storage owners can more finely manage their exposure to spot price volatility.
-In addition, the auction revenue derived from the forward sale of FSRs may serve as a transparent long-term market signal to partially guide merchant investment in storage.
+In addition, the allowance of short positions on long term ECRs might serve to finance investments in storage capacity, or related technologies with load flattening capabilities, while allowing the ISO to issue long term FSRs against such investments.
+Also, the auction revenue derived from the forward sale of FSRs may serve as a transparent long term market signal to partially guide merchant investment in storage.

 The study of financial storage rights presented in this paper represents an initial point of analysis.
 Many interesting questions remain.
 First, how should the ISO structure an auction mechanism to jointly allocate both financial transmission and storage rights?
 For instance, the simultaneous feasibility test (SFT) that we propose would require coordination in clearing both the transmission and storage right auctions.
 This might be too cumbersome to be practical.
 Accordingly, it would be of interest to explore the design of alternative conditions for simultaneous feasibility that would enable the decoupling of transmission and storage right auctions.
 Second, the potential value that energy storage offers to the power system goes well beyond the application of intertemporal energy arbitrage considered in this paper \cite{Sioshansietal12}.
 For example, certain storage technologies posses the capability of providing voltage support or frequency regulation services.
 A natural question then, is how might one expand the concept of FSRs to incorporate these value streams as well?
 Third, it would be of interest to generalize the market framework considered to accommodate a broader family of technologies capable of shifting energy in time (\eg flexible demand-side resources).